 Historic preservation.
 Identify and encourage the preservation of lands, sites, and structures that have historical or archaeological significance.

+Climate change and resiliency.
+Ensure that comprehensive plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and chapter 47.80 RCW adapt to and mitigate the effects of a changing climate; support reductions in greenhouse gas emissions and per capita vehicle miles traveled; prepare for climate impact scenarios; foster resiliency to climate impacts and natural hazards; protect and enhance environmental, economic, and human health and safety; and advance environmental justice.

 Shoreline management.
-Address the goals and policies of the Shoreline Management Act (RCW 36.70A.480).
+Address the goals and policies of the Shoreline Management Act (RCW 36.70A.480 & RCW 90.58.020).